tfgg/yournextmep/README.md

 YourNextMEP
 ===========

-Slightly mad idea of making a UK European Elections 2014 candidate site entirely in Jekyll.
+Slightly silly idea of making a UK European Elections 2014 candidate site entirely in Jekyll.

 The data might even be Popolo project compliant!